Image courtesy of Gelders Archief, 1560-1847

 - He inspected the work in all the cemeteries under his care very frequently as they were being developed – he was a ‘hands-on’ commander.

-- Although it is very difficult to make out the face of the man in the photograph who is wearing the officer’s cap, he has the same shape of face and same type of moustache as Stott in the studio portrait.
-Also the man in the photograph would appear to have the same build, slightly tubby, with a short distance from shoulder to waist.
+- Although it is very difficult to make out the face of the man in the photograph who is wearing the officer’s cap, he has the same shape of face and same type of moustache as Stott in his only known studio portrait (see: Colonel Arthur Stott).
+Also the man in this photograph would appear to have the same build, slightly tubby, with a short distance from shoulder to waist.

 - There is some evidence that Stott was not particularly tall for a man.
 His brother was less than 5 foot six inches tall and height often runs in families.